NCommander/dnscatcher/doc/technical_overview.md

 ### DNS-over-TLS/DNS-over-HTTPS

 DNS-over-TLS (DoT) and DNS-over-HTTPS (DoH) represent the second standardized mechanisms to help protect and secure DNS traffic.
-As these methods have nearly identical characteristics, I'm only going to cover DNS-over-TLS unless otherwise noted.
-DoT suffers from problems that will limit it's deployment, and adds a tremendous layer of complexity to a core Internet protocol while also failing to solve some of more fundamental issues with DNS.
+As these methods have nearly identical characteristics, I am only going to cover DNS-over-TLS unless otherwise noted.
+DoT suffers from problems that will limit it's deployment, and adds a tremendous layer of complexity to a core Internet protocol while also failing to solve some the of more fundamental issues with DNS.
 To understand these problems, we need to understand the trust mechanisms used in TLS, how they integrated with DNS, issues in deployment, and other related topics.

 As the name suggests, DoT simply wraps traditional DNS calls over the Transport Layer Security protocol.
 TLS is the industry standard used to secure internet traffic, and provides both authentication and encryption functionality; for example HTTPS is simply the standard HTTP protocol wrapped around TLS which provides enough security to allow transmission of credit card information.
 It is for this reason that DoH provides and inhertits the same security and risk factors that DoT does.
 TLS is underpinned by a system of certificate authorities that act as trust anchors in a manner similar to the root KSK in DNSSEC.
 The trust mechanism used on the Internet is collectively known as Web Public Key Infrastructure or WebPKI for short.